 As we enter the second half of this top 10 Earth.
-Wind & Fire songs list were turn to the great single “Getaway.”
+Wind & Fire songs list we turn to the great single “Getaway.”
 The single “Getaway,” was released on the album Spirt.
-The album served as the follow up to their number one album That’s The Way Of The World released a year earlier.
-The Spirit album did well as the follow up as it went all the way to the number two spot on the Billboard album charts.
+The album served as the follow-up to their number one album That’s The Way Of The World released a year earlier.
+The Spirit album did well as the follow-up as it went all the way to the number two spot on the Billboard album charts.
 The single “Getaway,” also did well hitting number one on the soul charts and number 12 on the Billboard Hot 100.
 The song’s heavy and hard funk rhythms and arrangement echoed the same success they had on their number one single “Shining Star,” released a year earlier.

 # 4 – That’s The Way Of The World

 The song “That’s The Way Of The World,” was released as the title track to Earth, Wind & Fire’s breakout album That’s The Way Of The World.
-That Fender Rhodes piano intro set up a songs whose grooves was most memorable.
-This one will bring back memories of the md 1970s.
-That’s The Way Of The World was the groups highest charting album of their career hitting number one on the Billboard Top 200 Albums charts in 1975.
+That Fender Rhodes piano intro set up songs whose grooves were most memorable.
+This one will bring back memories of the mid 1970s.
+That’s The Way Of The World was the group’s highest charting album of their career hitting number one on the Billboard Top 200 Albums charts in 1975.

 # 3 – Fantasy

 This one is simply spectacular.
-Listen to that great fantasy style opening that merges into a groove to die for.
+Listen to that great fantasy-style opening that merges into a groove to die for.
 And then of course the magical vocals light up the verse.
-When that chorus breaks on through, you realize your listening to a masterpieces of a song and recording.
+When that chorus breaks on through, you realize you’re listening to a masterpiece of a song and recording.
 The song “Fantasy,” was released on the album All´n All.
 The album was released in 1978.
 The song “Fantasy,” was issued as the album’s second single.
 It became a top 40 hit on the Billboard Hot 100 peaking at number 32.
 The song was written by Maurice White, Verdine White and Eddie del Barrio.